kalpeshnehete/infracloud_assignment/README.md

 Technologies used : Python , Django Framework

-7] Now make a get request to the shortened url .
-Create GET request > Enter the url (Example : localhost:8000/<shortenedurl> ) and SEND .
-Select Preview below and you will be redirected to the long url which you entered .

 URLS : 1] POST = localhost:8000/shorten      # To shorten url
        2] GET = localhost:8000/< shorturl >    # To open shortened url
        3] GET = localhost:8000/allurl        # To get all urls